mre/endler.dev/content/2026/newsletter-setup/index.md

 Bounce rate around 1%, only very few unsubscribes, and no deliverability issues.
 Wow!

+I didn't do anything fancy: no batching, no slow warmup, no clever subject line.
+I sent it all at once and let Plunk (well, SES underneath) auto-prune obviously dead addresses via bounce handling.
+The one thing I did do was lead the first issue with a short, frank reintroduction &ndash; something like *"hey, you signed up because you read a blog post of mine once, sorry for the silence"* &ndash; which I think did most of the work in keeping unsubscribes low.

+Cost-wise, one send to the full list costs me roughly **$1**.
+For a newsletter I send irregularly, that's nothing.

 {{ figure(src="plunk-dashboard.jpg", caption="The Plunk dashboard, showing the campaign overview and deliverability report.
 As you can see, I don't track who opens my emails.", credits="[Plunk](https://www.useplunk.com/)") }}

 ## This Feels Like Home!